jakowenko/double-take/README.md

 ## Configuration

-Configurable options that can be passed by mounting a file at `/double-take/config.yml` and is editable via the UI at `http://localhost:3000/#/config`.
+Configurable options that can be passed by mounting a file at `/double-take/config.yml` and is editable via the UI at `http://localhost:3000/#/config`. _Default values do not need to be specified in configuration unless they need to be overwritten._

 ```yaml
 server: